Suspects Sought After Dirt Bike Chase

 One bike was found in the vicinity of a New Hampshire Public Broadcasting radio tower, at the bottom of a steep 20 foot embankment, and the other was discovered elsewhere.

-Littleton officers Justin Barnum and Wentworth and New Hampshire Fish & Game Officer Chris Egan conducted the initial search.
-Later, a Fish & Game canine unit was called in to assist.
+Littleton officers Justin Barnum and Wentworth and New Hampshire Fish & Game Officer Chris McKee conducted the initial search.

+Later, Fish & Game Officer Bob Mancini and his K9 Ruger tracked the scent of one suspect through three miles of unbroken forest to Mt.
+Misery Road.

-The unsuccessful search covered a three-mile section of woods and concluded at around 11 p.m.
+The unsuccessful search concluded at around 11 p.m.
 Both bikes were found and recovered.

-Additional LPD units were called in to patrol roads that bordered the woods, including Mann’s Hill Road and Broomstick Hill Road.

 The suspects were not seen again.
 They face charges of disobeying an officer, speeding, trespassing, and operating an unregistered vehicle.